Table of Contents

 Here’s the deal: most people aren’t speaking with their maximum resonance point because they don’t know how to or aren’t aware of what it is.

 So if you find your ideal vocal range, you are one step closer to sounding confident!

-Here’s an online keyboard to help you find your vocal range: Virtual Piano
+Here’s an online keyboard to help you find your vocal range (make sure to turn on Letter Notes!): Virtual Piano

 Learn How You Sound